-- Omit the bread cubes and queso fresco, and add roasted peppers (poblano, anaheim, bell) for a gluten free and low calorie option
+- Omit the bread cubes and queso fresco, and add roasted peppers (poblano, anaheim, bell) for a gluten free, vegan, and low calorie option

 - Replace the chayote squash with zucchini or crook neck squash, and add fresh oregano and scallions

-- For a winter version, try butternut squash sun dried tomatoes in place of the chayote squash and fresh tomatoes, with a red chile and roasted garlic vinaigrette like the one in my Grilled Mexican Steak and Arugula Salad.
+- For a winter version, try butternut squash and sun dried tomatoes in place of the chayote squash and fresh tomatoes, with a red chile and roasted garlic vinaigrette like the one in my Grilled Mexican Steak and Arugula Salad.

 This Mexican Panzanella Salad will serve 2 as a light supper or 4 as a side dish.
 Isn’t it time to heat up that grill that has been idle for too long?